mozilla/data-docs/concepts/analysis_gotchas.md

 1. Using Firefox's Options UI to tick the box that gives us permission
 2. Installing any pre-release version of Firefox

 The nature of selection bias is such that the population in #1 is useless for analysis.
-If you want to encourage users to collect good information for us, ask them to install Beta: it's only slightly harder than finding and checking the opt-in checkbox in Firefox.
+If you want to encourage users to collect good information for us, ask them to install Beta: it's only slightly harder than finding and checking the opt-in check-box in Firefox.

 ### Trusting Dates